- Trading Post

 On a separate note, I also feel that manufacturers should clearly and truthfully disclose where and how their bicycles are made.
 If they are going to go the Taiwan route for the very legitimate reasons described, then they ought to "own it" and not obfuscate the fact.
 It annoys me to no end when manufacturers boldly state on their websites that their bicycles are "proudly built in European Country X" only to reveal in some obscure small print buried deep on their site that the frames are made in Taiwan, and what they really mean by "built" is "designed and assembled."
 It leaves a bad taste in my mouth when manufacturers come across as trying to hide or distort the facts in this manner.

 What are your thoughts on the subject?
 Does it matter where, or how your bicycle is made?

-*Edited to add in response to some of the comments: This post does not mean to imply that I believe the People's Republic of China and Taiwan to be politically similar, or to have the same labour and environmental standards.
-I include both countries here, because people do group them together under the "made in the Far East and therefore bad" label (interestingly, Japan is now exempt).
+*ETA in response to some of the comments: This post does not mean to imply that I believe the People's Republic of China and Taiwan to be politically similar, or to have the same labour and environmental standards.
+I include both countries here, because people do group them together under the "made in the Far East and therefore bad" label (from which, interestingly enough, Japan is now exempt).
 And while factory conditions in Taiwan are typically better than those in China, the point of this post is that country does not matter.
 It is possible for a "good" factory to exist in China.
 It is not about labeling geographical locations as good vs bad, but about being aware of what process is used - regardless of location.